Ayushgadre/front-page-website/README.md

 # front-page-website
-you can play and pause the song via tap on play and pause button you also click on login and Signup button for go to the login Page also
+you can play and pause the song via tap on play and pause button and you also click on login and Signup button for go to the login Page also